pashtet018/rsschool-cv/cv.md

 ## Education
 * The Colledge of Busines and Low, technician programmer.
 * Courses:
-^ Cursor
+1 Cursor;
-^ Обучение HTML, CSS, JavaScript
+2 Обучение HTML, CSS, JavaScript;
 ## English
 B1 (I have a practice of speaking english because i taught it in college and